Visa & Other Preparations

 TIMEFRAME: May-August 15 (for summer and formal uniform; winter items are usually not needed until after October break).

-- All items may be purchased:
+- All items may be purchased at the on-campus shop.

 7. LAPTOPS, Calculator & Textbooks